epfl-ada/ada-2022-project-sustainablepandas/README.md

 ## Questions for TAs

-We noted that the API returned quite a few mistakes, as it localized breweries far away from their originate location.
-The % of error seems to be non negligible.
-Is there a way to resolve this issue?
-Otherwise we will probably have to discard the incorrect placement, which would results in a lot of data lost.
+We noted that the API returned quite a few mistakes, as sometiems, it localized breweries far away from their originate location.
+To correct that, we added the name of the country to the query.
+However, some breweries in the original csv file have some strange characters.
+For example: BÃ¤der SÃ¶rfÅ‘zde Ã©s SÃ¶rÃ¶zÅ‘ is a name of a brewery. is there a way to translate those characters to normal characters ?
+Otherwise we will probably have to discard the breweries with those characters, which would results in a lot of data lost.